Market Report Lithuania – The Lithuanian Study Abroad Market

 Join the Private School Fairs Poland in Warsaw and Gdansk to attract prospective students for your high school or college.

 Join the Private School Fairs in the Baltic States to attract prospective students for your high school or college.
-Present your institution to a targeted audience in Riga and Vilnius
+Present your institution to a targeted audience in Riga, Tallinn and Vilnius

 Welcome to the annual International Education Fairs in Lithuania.
 Let us take you to Lithuania’s main student city: Vilnius